viraj-khatavkar/virajkhatavkar.com/storage/articles/2-you-want-to-retire-early-savings-are-more-important-than-investment-returns.md

 It's only in the year ten that the returns part of our total net worth is higher than the savings contributed.
 But even after ten years, savings are a staggering 45% of our entire corpus.

-This calculation should help us understand that for the first part of our journey, focusing on savings is more important than beating ourselves about the investment returns.
+Even at a high return rate of 14%, this calculation shows us that investment returns don't contribute much when we start on our journey.
+Focusing on savings is more important than beating ourselves about the returns that we get.

 ## The Power of Compounding